Agriculture in the Democratic Republic of the Congo: Exports

 The production of cash crops was severely disrupted by the wave of civil disorder that engulfed the country between 1960 and 1967, and production fell again after many small foreign-owned plantations were nationalized in 1973–74.
 By the mid-1990s, the production of the DRC's principal cash crops (coffee, rubber, palm oil, cocoa, tea) was mostly back in private hands.
 Commercial farmers number some 300,000, with holdings between 12 and 250 hectares (30 and 618 acres).

+Cocoa

 Coffee

 Coffee is the DRC's third most important export (after copper and crude oil) and is the leading agricultural export.
 An estimated 33,000 tons were produced in 2004 (down from an average of 97,000 tons during 1989–91); 80 percent of production comes from the provinces of Haut Congo, Equateur, and Kivu.

-10–15 percent of production is being robusta; coffee exports are mostly sold to Italy, France, Belgium, and Switzerland.
+10–15 percent of production is robusta; coffee exports are mostly sold to Italy, France, Belgium, and Switzerland.
 The collapse of the International Coffee Agreement in 1989 quickly led to a doubling of exports by the former Zaire, whereupon the surplus entering the world market drove down prices rapidly.

 Rubber

 Rubber is the fourth most important export cash crop.
 The plantation crop has been slowly recovering from nationalization.
-Some plantations are now replanting for the first time in over 20 years./.
+Some plantations are now replanting for the first time in over 20 years.